 The Lois Webster Fund

-Lois’s Inspiration – An impassioned co-founder of the Denver Audubon Society (now Audubon Society of Greater Denver), it was always Lois Webster’s hope to have an endowment to support research and education for Colorado’s non-game wildlife.
-Her dream was realized in 1995 on her 75th birthday when, instead of gifts, her many friends and family gave generously to create the fund that now exists in her memory.
+Lois’s Inspiration – An impassioned co-founder of Denver Audubon, it was always Lois Webster’s hope to have an endowment to support research and education for Colorado’s non-game wildlife.
+Her dream was realized in 1995 on her 75th birthday when, instead of gifts, her many friends and family gave generously to create the fund that now exists in her memory and honor.

-Her Legacy – For those with an affection and a concern about birds and other Colorado non-game wildlife, the Lois Webster Fund (LWF) provides a unique opportunity to help fund vital research and education projects.
-Since 1995 and through 2017, the LWF has provided $81,003 for 47 projects.
-View our Projects History.
+Lois’s Legacy – For those with an affection and a concern about birds and other Colorado non-game wildlife, the Lois Webster Fund (LWF) provides a unique opportunity to help fund vital research and education projects.
+Through 2019, which is our 24th year of funding projects, the LWF has provided $97,010 for 50 projects.